vierukundo/COA_TASKFORCE_challenge/README.md

 # COA Task Force Challenge

 Welcome to the COA Task Force Challenge repository.
-This guide will help you set up and run the challenges found in the "Challenges" folder.
+This guide will help you set up and run the interactive image gallery and the challenges found in the "Challenges" folder.

+# Interactive image gallery

+Just open the `index.html` in your browser.

 # Prerequisites